eclipse-iceoryx/iceoryx/doc/design/polymorphic_handler.md

 ### The Activatable interface

-To allow atomic acivation and deactivation of the handler without the use of mutexes, we require the interface `I` to implement the `Activatable` interface (basically a concept).
+To allow atomic activation and deactivation of the handler without the use of mutexes, we require the interface `I` to implement the `Activatable` interface (basically a concept).
 This just uses an atomic flag and provides two functions to set and unset the flag.